Different Varieties of Indian Mangoes You should know About!

 Couple of weeks later of winter, Indian Mango trees will start to receive their seasonal bloom, protruding greenish little buds from the tendered pinkish leaves.
 As the winter progresses these buds becomes flowers with tiny Indian Mangoes around.
 Hard to believe but every single flower has thousands of tiny Indian Mango fruits.
-And to one’s surprise, over the period towards the maturity of fruit only bunch of 5 to 6 of fully-grown Indian Mangoes will be yielded for harvest.
+And to one’s surprise, over the period towards the maturity of fruit, only bunch of 5 to 6 of fully-grown Indian Mangoes will be yielded for harvest.

 This flowering takes farmers for tasks and most of his efforts are into saving these tiny little fruits hanging through the flowers.
 The choice of pesticides to avoid any attacks of insects lies with the type of attack and cycle of flowering, life of tree etc. Many and multiple factors are taken into consideration and farmers are vary cautious before spraying any pesticides.
 Alternate methods like insect traps and some special herbs smoke around trees is a good idea to keep insects away once fruit is near maturity.

-Alphonso Mango (Hapus Aamba)
+Alphonso Mango (Hapus Mango)

-The Alphonso mango is a seasonal fruit harvested from mid-Feb through the end of June.
+The Alphonso mango (Hapus Mango) is a seasonal fruit harvested from mid-Feb through the end of June.
 The time from flowering to harvest is about 90 to 120 days, while the time from harvest to ripening is about 4 to 15 days.
 The fruits generally weigh between 135 and 425 grams.